project-chip/connectedhomeip/examples/wifi-echo/server/esp32/README.md

                 I (5524) chip[DL]: SYSTEM_EVENT_STA_GOT_IP
                 I (5524) chip[DL]: IPv4 address changed on WiFi station interface: <IP_ADDRESS>...

+    Note: If you are using the M5Stack, the screen will display the server's IP Address and Port if it successfully conencts to the configured 2.4GHz Network.

 5. Then running the following command will ping the ESP32 and cause it to echo.
     If necessary replace the `<IP_ADDRESS>` with the address printed by the